winglang/wing/docs/contributing/999-rfcs/2024-03-14-explicit-lift-qualification.md

 Issues with this PR:
 * Confusing sytax that looks like an inflight function call might lead to [misuse](https://github.com/winglang/wing/pull/5935#issuecomment-1995051115).
-* No scoping of where we're disabling compiler errors auto qualification.
+* No scoping of where we're disabling compiler errors.
+* Doesn't provide a mechanism to disable auto qualification.
 * No mechanism or clear path to mechanism for programatically defining and reusing lift qualifications.

 ## Proposal